virtualmin/virtualmin.com/content/docs/Development/creating-plugins.md

 }
 ```

-#### database_size(domain, name)
+##### database_size(domain, name)

 This function is called by Virtualmin when a user displays information about a database, and when computing a virtual server's total disk usage.
-It must return two numbers :
+It must return two numbers:

 *   The size of the database on disk, in bytes.